NIAEFEUP/nijobs-be/documentation/docs/companies/unblock.md

 ## Details

 This endpoint unblocks the company specified by companyId.
-Also enables all the offers previously disabled with the same adminReason.
+Also enables all the company's offers previously disabled with the same adminReason.

 **URL** : `/company/:companyId/unblock`